 Food and beverages will be available for purchase through food vendors and a beer garden from Bent River will be set up.
 Coolers are allowed, but no outside alcohol is permitted.
 Coolers will be inspected on site.

-Red, White & Boom is presented by the Downtown Davenport Partnership (DDP), a division of Quad Cities Chamber of Commerce.
-The DDP has obtained use of the Red, White, & Boom event area pursuant to a Special Event Permit issued by the City of Davenport.
-In the interest of maintaining a safe and enjoyable environment for all attendees, the DDP reserves the right to enforce the following rules during the festival:
+In the interest of maintaining a safe and enjoyable environment for all attendees, the Downtown Davenport Partnership (DDP) reserves the right to enforce the following rules during the festival:

 Coolers, food, beverages, and pets are prohibited from being brought in to Modern Woodmen Park.
 Food and beverages will be available for sale.